 We discussed in our post on making money on the road how we are able to live and travel full time in our van and the method which drew the most amount of questions was matched betting.
 Since we released the article we have taught our friends and family how to matched bet and have been emailed to explain further what matched betting is.
-Therefore Olivia has set out to write a step by step guide that anyone can understand so that you too can take advantage of matched betting to fund your adventures.
+Therefore we have set out to write a step by step guide to matched betting so that anyone can understand because we want you to be able to take advantage of matched betting to fund your adventures.

 What is matched betting?

 Matched betting is NOT gambling!
 Matched betting takes advantage of bookmaker free bet offers to guarantee you a profit.
 The most profitable and easiest offers you’ll do are sign-up offers, so the first few months can guarantee you a few hundred pounds with very little effort.